civilservicelgbt/civilservicelgbt.github.io/_events/20200622-families-pride-on.md

 Join us for an informative and insightful panel event on the issues faced by LGBTQ+ families in 2020.

 We’re running this hour long panel event to highlight the diverse issues faced by members in the LGBTQ+ community when building a family.
-Guest speakers will discuss topics such as surrogacy, how birth registration is geared towards the cisgender heteronormative model of the family and their own experiences of LGBTQ+ parenting.
+Guest speakers will talk on issues such as surrogacy, how birth registration is geared towards the cisgender heteronormative model of the family and their own experiences of LGBTQ+ parenting.

-You don’t need prepare for this event, just bring your enthusiasm to learn more about the challenges facing our community.
-Each panel member will deliver a short talk on a topic of their choosing, with a chance for questions/discussion at the end.
+You don’t need to prepare for this event.
+Just bring your enthusiasm to learn more about the challenges facing our community!
+Each panel member will deliver a short talk on a topic of their choosing, with a chance for questions at the end.

 The event will be hosted on Zoom or Google Hangouts, but please register before using the link above.